 It turns out the Telecom brand had effectively become a barrier between the company and the customers it most needs to win over for its long-term prosperity.
 You can read more about that in the feature, but the simple answer from Paris was that not changing the name presented a bigger risk.

 Second, I worried Spark wasn’t original enough.
 That it would struggle to stand out from the other companies, products and organisations both in New Zealand and around the world with the same name.
 This is why many corporations choose a unique, made-up name.

 Of course the flurry of activity, Google advertising, other marketing activity, the news and other noise quickly changed this.
-As you can see from the image at the top of the page, just hours after the name change, Spark dominates the Google NZ search results.
+As you can see from the image at the top of the page, just hours after the name change, the phone company dominates the Google NZ search results.